aims-api/aims-node/README.md

 It is common to make a proxy request from client app to the server in order to hide foreign URL.

+When you create a client instance in your codebase, you can then easily access all the existing endpoints via IDE autocomplete, as well as the required and optional parameters.

 ### Typescript

 Library uses [Zod](https://github.com/colinhacks/zod) for response validation, therefore you can use the types that are provided in every endpoint file.